- Who We Are

-The single-biggest investor in Canadian cleantech companies, Sustainable Development Technology Canada is a foundation created by the Government of Canada in 2001 to invest in clean technologies that address climate change, air quality, clean water and clean soil.
+Sustainable Development Technology Canada is the single-biggest investor in Canadian sustainability entrepreneurs.
+SDTC is a foundation created by the Government of Canada in 2001 to invest in technologies that will create economic and environmental prosperity for all Canadians.

 Prior to joining SDTC, Ziyad spent 18 years at Iogen Corporation, a leading developer of advanced low-carbon biofuels, where he contributed in various roles involving progressive and expanding leadership responsibility.